williaz/Finance/FRM-handbook.md

 - duration-based hedging scheme: b.
 A small parallel shift occurs in the yield curve.

 - The delta of an at-the-money call option is close to 0.5.
 Delta moves to 1 as the call goes deep in-the-money (ITM).
 It moves to zero as the call goes deep out-of-the-money (OTM).
+- positive gamma is long ops, negative is short

 - For vanilla options, gamma is the highest, or nonlinearities are most pronounced, for short-term at-the-money options.
+- gamma increase near maturity, vega decrease

-- Vega is highest for long-term at-the-money options.
+- Vega(The sensitivity of an option to volatility) is highest for long-term at-the-money options.
 - An increase in the rate of interest increases the value of the call, as the underlying asset grows at a higher rate, which increases the probability of exercising the call, with a fixed strike price K.

 - An increase in the dividend yield decreases the growth rate of the underlying asset, which is harmful to the value of the call but helpful to the value of a put.